 Many legal departments have selected one or some combination of the options described above.
 Which option listed above is right for a particular legal department depends on the needs of its pro bono program and its company's existing insurance program.
 We recommend in-house counsel speak with their company's risk manager.
 In doing so, it is important to consider how the terms of any policy will interact with the structure of the legal department's pro bono program.
 For instance, some insurance policies require that pro bono work be "provided on behalf of the named insured."
-If a company with such an insurance policy also has a pro bono policy which states that all volunteers act on their own behalf and not in their capacity as employees of the company, the pro bono programs engage all members, attorneys and non-attorneys, located both in the U.S. and abroad.
+If a company with such an insurance policy also has a pro bono policy which states that all volunteers act on their own behalf and not in their capacity as employees of the company, the pro bono policy and insurance policy may be at odds.
+In addition, many legal departments' pro bono programs engage all members, attorneys and non-attorneys, located both in the U.S. and abroad.
 Legal departments interested in coverage of all participants in all locations should verify the terms of the applicable insurance policy.